Find Affordable College Courses

 While working on their Bachelor's Degree, criminal justice majors at WestConn accumulate an average of around $23,099 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $218.

-Read full report on Criminal Justice & Corrections at Western Connecticut State University
+Full Criminal Justice & Corrections at Western Connecticut State University Report

-Salem State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
-Salem State is a moderately-sized public school located in the large suburb of Salem.
+With a ranking of #9, Salem State University did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
+Salem State is a moderately-sized public school located in the suburb of Salem.

 Of the 101 students majoring in criminal justice at Salem State, 48% are male and 52% are female.